 But if you have limited time, one of our suggestions will help you to discover it easily.

 3-star Hotels: Venous, Avin, Setare(Star), Partikan and Malek Hotels.

 This historic route includes the most beautiful Safavid palaces (Eight Paradise or Hasht Behesht and Chehel Sotoon or "40 columns") the most spectacular mosques (Imam and Sheikh Lotfollah Mosques) and the most prominent royal Palace Ali Qapu.
 Finally, the Qeysarie Bazaar or Soltani Bazar will embrace you with different artistic workshops.
 Isfahan's historic heart is your selected route.

-We start our tour at Abbasi Hotel.
+We start our tour at the Abbasi Hotel.
 This is one of the most historic and beautiful hotels or old Caravanserai of Isfahan.
-At the back of Abbasi Hotel and next to Art Passage, has laid one of the most fascinating palaces of the Safavid era.
+At the back of the Abbasi Hotel and next to Art Passage, has laid one of the most fascinating palaces of the Safavid era.

 Why Hasht Behesht Palace

 Hasht Behesht palace, A cut of heaven.

 - It is the only palace that remained from the Safavid era in the Chahar Bagh area.

 - Easy access to Subway - Chaharbagh St, Abbassi Old Hotel, and other parts.